-There exists numerous cultivars of orach.
-The most common is red mountain spinach or red orach (Atriplex hortensis var. rubra), a cultivar with deep beetroot-red leaves and flowers.
+There exist numerous cultivars of orach.
+The most common are red mountain spinach or red orach (Atriplex hortensis var. rubra), a cultivar with deep beetroot-red leaves and flowers.

 Other Common Names: Garden orache, arrach, garden arrach, mountain spinach, butter leaves, French spinach, armuelle (Spanish), arroche des jardins (French), Gartenmelde (German), tarhamaltsa (Finnish), havemelde (Danish), hagemelde (Norwegian), trädgårdsmålla (Swedish), uu qian bo cai (Chinese).

 Habitat: Orach is native to Europe and Asia.
 It has been cultivated for centuries and is now widely naturalized in many countries with a temperate climate.

 Orach is an easy plant to grow, and it thrives in normal garden soil and prefers full sun.
 Red orach should be planted in partial shade as the leaves can become scorched in full sun.

 The plant produces the largest and juiciest leaves when planted in moist and nutritious soil.
 The plant is propagated by seeds and as it grows very rapidly, it can be sowed twice during the summer to ensure an ample supply of young leaves.

 Description: Orach is a hardy annual plant belonging to the amaranth family (Amaranthaceae) that can reach 50-150 cm in height, depending on the soil and the cultivar.
 It has an erect branching stem with scattered or opposite, triangular leaves with shallow toothed edges.

 The leaves of garden orach (Atriplex hortensis) are green but other varieties can have red or yellow-green leaves.